mldoscar/activestorage-validator/README.md

 Or install it yourself as:

-    $ # Version pending to be uploaded to RubyGems.org
+    $ # Original repository version (it may not have some enhancements from this forked repository):
-    $ # gem install activestorage-validator -v '~> 0.1.1'
+    $ gem install activestorage-validator -v '~> 0.1.1'

 ## Internationalization (I18n)

 There's no need to make any additional configuration into your Rails application to make the translations work.
 It's enough to configure `I18n.default_locale` or `I18n.available_locales` in your application.
 The following translation files are available at this moment:

 ```
-en, es, es-NI
+en, es, es-NI, ja
 ```

 **If your desired locale is not included yet**, you can temporally create a translation file `*.yml` inside your application's locales folder `app/config/locales/`.
 The locale structure goes like this: